June 1, 2025

 But don’t panic.
 You’ve got this.

-On both the TV/Theatrical/Net Code/New Media and the Corporate/Educational/Interactive/Radio/Audiobooks versions of the SAG-AFTRA Exhibit B, you’ll notice a subsection entitled “Select Contract” in the upper right corner.
+On both the TV/Theatrical/Net Code/New Media and the Corporate/Educational/Interactive/Radio/Audiobooks versions of the SAG-AFTRA Exhibit B form, you’ll notice a subsection entitled “Select Contract” in the top right corner.

-The nature of the “Select Contract” subsection is self-explanatory; you simply have to mark the box next to the specific SAG-AFTRA contract type that your production operates under.
+The “Select Contract” subsection is self-explanatory; you simply have to mark the box next to the specific SAG-AFTRA contract type that your production falls under.
 However, it’s crucial that you enter the correct information here.

-On the TV/Theatrical/Net Code/New Media version of the SAG-AFTRA Exhibit B, you’ll notice a rectangle labeled “TV/New Media Only.”
-Perhaps unsurprisingly, the contents of this rectangle only apply to productions operating under television and new media contracts.
+On the TV/Theatrical/Net Code/New Media version of the SAG-AFTRA Exhibit B form, you’ll notice a rectangle labeled “TV/New Media Only” on the right-hand side.
+As such, the contents of this rectangle only apply to productions operating under television and new media contracts.

-The left side of this elongated quadrilateral- entitled “Length of picture”- requires a straightforward answer.
-Just check the box that most accurately describes the runtime of the project for which you’re filing the Exhibit B.
+The left side of this rectangle, entitled “Length of picture,” requires a straightforward answer.
+Just check the box that most accurately describes the runtime of the project.

 Meanwhile, the right side of the rectangle refers to something labeled “Side Letter K.”

-Once you’ve filled out all of your basic information, you’re ready to move on to the next section.
+Once you’ve filled out all of this basic information, you’re ready to move on to the next section.

-Entering correct information into the “Use Type” section of the Exhibit B is critical to remaining SAG-AFTRA compliant, but some of it is actually determined by your relationship with the union itself.
+Entering correct information into the “Use Type” section of Exhibit B is critical to remaining SAG-AFTRA compliant.
+In fact, some of the information you'll enter may be pre-determined by the specific agreement you've negotiated with the union, so be sure to double-check your contract or consult your rep.

-A production selects its choice of agreement well before cameras roll, so this information should be readily available by the time you need to file an Exhibit B.
+Since your agreement is typically chosen well before cameras roll, this information should be readily available by the time you need to file an Exhibit B.

-If you want to read more about the different types of agreements available through SAG-AFTRA and how they might affect your production, however, check out our Essential Guide to SAG-AFTRA Rates.
+If you want to read more about the different types of SAG-AFTRA agreements and how they might affect your production, check out our Essential Guide to SAG-AFTRA Rates.

 4. Enter the employee’s personal information

-The next section of the SAG-AFTRA Exhibit B remains relatively similar across all variations of the form.
-In it, you’ll need to enter your SAG-AFTRA member employee’s personal information.
+This next section of the SAG-AFTRA Exhibit B form is fairly similar across all variations of the form.
+Here, you’ll enter the personal information for each SAG-AFTRA member on your production.

-The key to this section is in making sure that the information you enter here agrees with the information appearing on your production’s contract with not only SAG-AFTRA but also the employees themselves.
+The key to this section is ensuring that the information you enter matches the information on the SAG-AFTRA contract and the employee’s own paperwork.

-Any discrepancy between different pieces of paperwork could raise red flags with SAG-AFTRA, potentially costing your production precious time or financial resources.
+Any discrepancies could raise red flags with SAG-AFTRA, potentially costing your production precious time or financial resources.

 Report multiple employees on a single Exhibit B

-Each Exhibit B contains entry fields for multiple employees, sparing you from the tedious task of filing multiple forms per payment and allowing you to cover multiple contributions to the SAG-AFTRA Health Plan with but a single check.
+You can report multiple employees on a single Exhibit B form.
+It contains entry fields for multiple employees, saving you from filing separate forms and allowing you to process all related health plan contributions with a single check.

-And with the cutting of checks in mind, let’s move on to the Exhibit B’s penultimate section.
+Now, let’s move on to Exhibit B’s penultimate section.

 5. Add your payment information

-If you’ve done your due diligence and filled out the Exhibit B form correctly up to this point, this should be the most straightforward section you’ve faced thus far.
-In most cases, all you need to do is multiply the gross compensation paid to your performers in the Exhibit B form by the contract-stipulated percentage that must be remitted to the health plan.
-The resulting total is how much you owe the SAG-AFTRA Health Plan in pure dollars and cents.
+If you’ve done your due diligence and filled out the Exhibit B form correctly, this should be the most straightforward section you’ve faced so far.
+In most cases, all you need to do is multiply the gross compensation paid to your performers in the Exhibit B form by the contribution rate specified in your SAG-AFTRA agreement.
+The resulting amount is how much you owe the SAG-AFTRA Health Plan.

-In some cases, your production may also need to calculate payment based on what is known as “Liquidated Damages."
-Liquidated damages are paid when one party breaches some element of a contract at a rate agreed upon at the time of the contract’s signing.
-If that situation applies to your production, you’ll need to refer directly to the relevant contracts to discern the correct amounts.
-As far as the Exhibit B is concerned, the manner of calculation remains the same.
+In some cases, your production may also need to calculate payment based on “Liquidated Damages."
+Liquidated damages are paid when one party breaches a contract.
+If this applies to your production, you’ll need to refer directly to the relevant SAG-AFTRA contract to find the correct amount.
+As far as the Exhibit B form is concerned, the calculation remains the same.

-Now, with your payment information locked in, you’re ready for the final step in completing the SAG-AFTRA Exhibit B.
+Now, with your payment information locked in, you’re ready for the final step.

 6. Sign the Exhibit B

-You’ll also need to actually send the form along with its corresponding contribution to the SAG-AFTRA Health Plan.
-Without the payment itself, the Exhibit B is little more than a very official-looking piece of paper.
+You’ll also need to submit the form along with its corresponding contribution to the SAG-AFTRA Health Plan.
+Without the payment, Exhibit B is just a very official-looking piece of paper.

-Contributions to the SAG-AFTRA Health Plan help supply a vital service to many of the performers and artists who are the lifeblood of the entertainment industry.
+Contributions to the SAG-AFTRA Health Plan provide a critical safety net for the performers and artists who power the entertainment industry.

 Stay In The Know